Little change over last 5 years

 Greater prosperity & lower crime rates

 These changes have brought greater diversity, economic prosperity, and lower crime rates according to local law enforcement records.
-These trends have bucked false media narratives and propaganda which have capitalized on people’s fear.
-The growth has also delivered some of the challenges communities face during periods of rapid growth such as a dramatic increase in traffic congestion.
+These trends have bucked political and media propaganda which capitalizes on people’s fears.
+The growth has also delivered some of the big challenges communities face during periods of rapid growth such as a dramatic increase in traffic congestion and high density housing.

-As of February 2025, there are a total of 295,633 registered voters in Placer County, an increase of 473 voters since last month’s report.
+As of May 2025, there are a total of 295,400 registered voters in Placer County, an decrease of over 200 voters since last report.

 Dissatisfaction with both major parties